 A simple way to get The Conversation started

-That's why we're delighted to support a card game which aims to get people thinking, talking and planning for their end of life.
+We're delighted to support a card game which aims to get people thinking, talking and planning for their end of life.
 The Conversation Game is a simple card game designed to encourage conversations about the end of life.
 Since its creation, it has been used widely in health and social care, as well as by members of the public, to facilitate discussions about the end of life, prompting participants to think and talk about how they can have the best death possible.
-And, thanks to the generosity of its makers, we receive a percentage of the profits of every game sold through Dying Matters.

 The Conversation Game consists of 36 cards, each of which carries a short statement about the things people often cite as being important to them in the last weeks or months of life.
 One of the cards is a 'wild card', which aims to encourage the expression of more personalised preferences and prompt further or deeper conversation.The individual sorts the cards and ranks them in order of priority of what’s important to them.
 They can then discuss with a friend, family member or someone caring for them why they sorted the cards in the way they did.
 The order the cards are placed in is flexible and can be changed at any time if circumstances change.
 The game can also be played in pairs or groups.